 You will develop a thorough understanding of innovative approaches to architectural and urban design by applying theoretical knowledge and consideration to a project in a UK setting.
 The brief for the semester will ask you to apply innovative technologies such as UAVs or blockchain technologies in a studio or research setting.
 You will develop in parallel your research skills and methodologies to underpin your final thesis project in Semester 3.

-Your final semester is focused on the Architectural Thesis Project, which is expected to reference the core strands of the course in some form.
-The project should address an architectural or urban problem of significant complexity and should be of relevant context to you home country or intended global destination.
-This semester will also combine your desired studio or research directives on how you will consolidate your thesis, continuing to apply innovative technologies.
+Your final semester is focused on the Thesis project, which is expected to reference the core strands of the course in some form.
+Your Thesis topic is your choice and should address an architectural or urban problem of significant complexity and be of relevant context to your home country or intended global destination.

 Modules and delivery order may change for operational purposes.
 The University regularly reviews its courses.
 Course content and structure may change over time.
 See our course and module disclaimer for more information.Detailed module information